 Open hearing on the impeachment of trump: testimony of former US ambassador to Ukraine Marie Jovanovic

-The House’s Intelligence Committee held a second public hearing as part of an investigation into the possible impeachment of US President Donald Trump.
-The hearings were open and broadcast live by several American television channels.
-Today, the focus is on the testimony of Marie Jovanovic, the former US ambassador to Ukraine, writes “Voice of America".
+The Intelligence Committee of the House of Representatives held a second public hearing as part of an investigation into the possible impeachment of US President Donald Trump.
+The hearings were open to the public and were broadcast live by several American television channels.
+Today, the focus is on the testimony of Marie Yovanovitch, former US ambassador to Ukraine, writes “Voice of America".

 Jovanovic was sent resigned as head of the US diplomatic mission in Kiev in May.
 Democrats claim that Jovanovic became a victim the campaign, organized by Rudi Giuliani, Trump's personal lawyer, who tried to convince the Ukrainian authorities to start investigations against Joe Biden, a political opponent of Donald Trump, and his son Hunter, who was on the board of directors of the Ukrainian company Burisma.